cognidox/OfficeToPDF/OfficeToPDF/README.txt

                                  full  - removes all that basic removes and also the title /pdf_layout <layout>       - controls how the pages layout in Acrobat Reader. <layout> can be one of the following values:
-                                 onecol       - show pages as a single scolling column single       - show pages one at a time twocolleft   - show pages in two columns, with oddnumbered pages on the left twocolright  - show pages in two columns, with oddnumbered pages on the right twopageleft  - show pages two at a time, with odd-numbered pages on the left twopageright - show pages two at a time, with odd-numbered pages on the right /pdf_page_mode <mode>      - controls how the PDF will open with Acrobat Reader. <mode> can be
+                                 onecol       - show pages as a single scrolling column single       - show pages one at a time twocolleft   - show pages in two columns, with odd-numbered pages on the left twocolright  - show pages in two columns, with odd-numbered pages on the right twopageleft  - show pages two at a time, with odd-numbered pages on the left twopageright - show pages two at a time, with odd-numbered pages on the right /pdf_page_mode <mode>      - controls how the PDF will open with Acrobat Reader. <mode> can be